-• Yes: The provider (1) informs all customers about how it will use their data, meaning with whom and for what purpose; (2) shares this information PRIOR to when customers sign any contract or document granting consent to use/share their data; (3) monitors the effectiveness of this process on

-- an ongoing basis (e.g., via satisfaction surveys or complaints data analysis). - Partially: The provider meets some but not all of the conditions for a score of 'yes.'
+- Yes: The provider (1) informs all customers about how it will use their data, meaning with whom and for what purpose; (2) shares this information PRIOR to when customers sign any contract or document granting consent to use/share their data; (3) monitors the effectiveness of this process on an ongoing basis (e.g., via satisfaction surveys or complaints data analysis). - Partially: The provider meets some but not all of the conditions for a score of 'yes.'
 For example, the provider provides this information in full, but AFTER the customer signs the contract.
 Or, the provider tells the customer that it will consult credit bureau data, but does not mention that the provider will share the customer's new loan information with the credit bureau. - No: The provider does not meet any of the conditions for a score of 'yes.' - N/A: It is not allowed to score 'N/A.'

-- A template contract and/or a sample customer loan application. - Listening to the sales pitch, contract signing, and disbursement to hear how staff address the issue of data privacy and consent. - Customer interviews, if possible, to gauge their understanding of the use and/or sharing of their data. - Satisfaction surveys, if one of the questions relates to customer satisfaction with how the provider keeps customer data private - Interviews with management about the circumstances under which they share customer data - Policy documents that address rules for obtaining customer consent before using or sharing customer data
+- A template contract and/or a sample customer loan application. - (If applicable) Listen to how staff address the issue of data privacy and consent when they talk to customers in the following moments: when giving a sales pitch, during a contract signing, and when a loan is disbursed - Customer interviews, if possible, to gauge their understanding of the use and/or sharing of their data. - Satisfaction surveys, if one of the questions relates to customer satisfaction with how the provider keeps customer data private - Interviews with management about the circumstances under which they share customer data - Policy documents that address rules for obtaining customer consent before using or sharing customer data